AlexWiigs/OptimalDesigns-MATLAB/docs/DesignProblem.md

 ## Public Methods

-DesignProblem contains many methods for calcualting mathematical results relavent to the optimization problem. the solvers are designed to use these values automatically.
+DesignProblem contains many methods for calculating mathematical results relevant to the optimization problem.
+The solvers are designed to use these values automatically.
 Nevertheless, I have opted to keep most of these methods public to provide the user with the ability to reference them for research or troubleshooting.